 What is Properties?

-Every asset you upload contains additional informative data.
-It is technical data about the media it selves but also additional data that is added after the creation of the asset.
+Every asset in Mediabank contains informative data.
+Some are technical data about the media it selves but the asset carries additional data that is added after the creation of the asset.

 This additional information is often referred to as metadata and can be modified later by an application or user.
 From the properties tab, it is referred to as Client Defined Fields.
-The technical data can not be modified since it is the actual information about the asset size, frames/sek, codecs used etc.
+The technical data cannot be modified since it is the actual information about the asset size, frames/sec, codecs used, etc.

 Other parts of the metadata (properties) are added by supporting applications during production/broadcasting or similar, but there is also room for a user to add additional information (metadata) to simplify daily routines.
 Most common manually added metadata are words to categorize the asset and to make it easier to search and locate the asset later.
 These words are often referred to as Tags.